MARTINrichard05/librjwcrypt_abandoned/README.md

 main .py is more an example of how it works , i'm gona create a more finished version of it but it is still usable

+i'm planig to make a panik mode or something like that witch just make run some random data process with programm to limit the chances of data breach